CouncilofLorien/counciloflorien.github.io/docs/cards/G/greed.md

 > Short-event
 >
 > {: .hazard-text .black-text .p-2 }
 > > Playable on a site.
-Until the end of the turn, each non ---&NoBreak;Hobbit, non-Wizard, non-Ringwraith character at the site must make a corruption check each time an item is played at the site.
+Until the end of the turn, each non ---&#65279;Hobbit, non-Wizard, non-Ringwraith character at the site must make a corruption check each time an item is played at the site.
 The character playing an item need not make a corruption check.
 When a character makes one of these checks, it is modified by subtracting the corruption points that the item would normally give the character if he controlled it.
 Cannot be duplicated on a given site.
 >
 > {: .hazard-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>